Eddie Rigg

-Edward Rigg (born 5 December 1919 in Burnley, England) was an international speedway who finished twice finished seventh in the Speedway World Championship final.
+Edward Rigg (5 December 1919, Burnley, England — February 1991, Perth, Australia) was an international speedway racer who finished twice finished seventh in the Speedway World Championship final.
+He earned 14 international caps for the England national speedway team.

-Career summary
+Career

 Rigg started his career with the Odsal Boomerangs, where he stayed for the following ten seasons.
 In 1957 he joined the Belle Vue Aces and won his only domestic team trophies, the Britannia Shield in 1957 and the National Trophy, at the end of his final season in 1958.

-Rigg appeared for England on fourteen occasions.